 What are the career opportunities as a Customer Service Representative?

 As a Customer Service Representative, you will work with various departments in the organisation, allowing you to gain extensive knowledge.
 You learn to interact with different people, how to deal with problems, how to coordinate business processes...
 In short: a very good training ground that lays the foundation for the rest of your career.
 If you have further ambitions within customer service, you can progress to a role as Teamleader or Customer Service Manager.
-Margaux: "However, there are plenty of other career paths possible.
+Ian: "However, there are plenty of other career paths possible.
 For example, you can perfectly evolve into a job within sales or even communication, marketing and HR."

 Finally, what salary can you expect as a Customer Service Representative?

-Our annual Salary Survey shows that an entry-level Customer Service Representative can expect a gross monthly salary of EUR 2000-2500.
-Professionals with 3 to 6 years of experience within customer service can expect a salary of 2400-3000 EUR.
-Those with more than 6 years' experience in the job can see their gross monthly salary rise to around EUR 3800.
-If you progress to a Team Leader position within customer service, you can expect a gross monthly salary of up to EUR 5,000.
+The annual Walters People Salary Survey shows that an entry-level Customer Service Representative can expect a gross monthly salary of EUR 2300-2900.
+Professionals with 3 to 6 years' experience within customer service can count on a salary of EUR 3000-3800.
+Those with more than 6 years' experience in the job can see their gross monthly salary rise to around EUR 4500.
+If you progress to a Team Leader position within customer service, you can expect a gross monthly salary of up to 5500 EUR.
 That salary very often also includes an insurance package and meal vouchers, and in some cases a mobile phone or laptop.
-"Employers are increasingly concerned about the well-being of their customer service employees.
-This is reflected in the availability of training courses and interesting career opportunities within the organisation, but also in sports activities, flexible working hours and the possibility of remote working," Margaux concludes.

 Interested in becoming a Customer Service Representative?